-Max Malick 35 of Ocean County was living in his mothers living room for four years with his three kids.
-Thanks to a huge community effort we where able to supply him with a home a vehicle and Furniture.
-We could have not done this without the help of our Partners and the Community.
-Van dyk Group, Peoples Pantry Tomsriver , Mr Matters Habitat Of Humanity Of Tomsriver, Luminer Foundation, Asbury Park Press, and all who donated..
+Max Malick 35, of Ocean County was living in his mother’s living room for four years with his three children.
+Thanks to a huge community effort we were able to supply him with a home, a vehicle and furniture.
+We could not have done this without the help of our partners and the community.
+Van Dyk Group, Peoples Pantry Toms River, Mr. Matters, Habitat Of Humanity of Toms River, Luminer Foundation, Asbury Park Press, and all who donated..
 Thank you for your help and support.

-Have has brought hundreds of Homeless families over the last three years back to life.
-Over 3,000 families have come through HAVEN / Beat the Streets Inc. services from the streets.
+Over 3,000 families have come through HAVEN / Beat the Streets Inc. services.

 Over 68 people have been housed by Tent City Lakewood Project and helped with furniture essentials and transportation.

 Over 450 people served with bagged lunches by partners on the streets of New Jersey cities.

 Joined Drug awareness with Teen Challenge from Newark NJ and Ocean County

 Joined Counties to help housing difficulties in Ocean County And Atlantic County

 Helped find jobs for 30 newly housed from Lakewood Tent City and non Tent City residences.

 We have a three story 13 apartment building located in Atlantic City for low income and transitional living.

 Helped 60 families navigate out of homelessness through complex Social Service Systems …